PDelak/intent/Readme.md

 ### Extensions

-In order to extend a language with specific grammar, a typeset has to be defined.
-Typeset is a kind of grammar plugin.
+In order to extend a language with specific grammar, a grammar plugin has to be defined.
 Let's say that we would like to have a way to define state machines in a declarative way

 	statemachine basic